aiven/devportal/docs/tools/cli/service/schema-registry-acl.rst

 Manage Karapace schema registry access control lists for Apache Kafka®
 ----------------------------------------------------------------------

-Commands for managing :doc:`Karapace schema registry authorization </docs/products/kafka/concepts/schema-registry-authorization>` for your Aiven for Apache Kafka® service via ``avn`` commands.
+The following are the commands for managing `Karapace schema registry authorization </docs/products/kafka/concepts/schema-registry-authorization>`_ for your Aiven for Apache Kafka® service via ``avn`` commands.
+For more information on Karapace schema registry authorization and ACLs definition, see `Karapace schema registry authorization </docs/products/kafka/karapace/concept/schema-registry-authorization>`_.

 ``avn service schema-registry-acl-add``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Adds a Karapace schema registry ACL entry.
-The detailed explanation of parameters can be found in the :ref:`dedicated page <karapace_schema_registry_acls>`.
+You can add a Karapace schema registry ACL entry by using the command:
+``avn service schema-registry-acl-add``

+Where:

 .. list-table::
   :header-rows: 1